CS3550/Course/Notes.md

 For our inclass project, we'll use a simpler method for generating dynamic content and persistence (for now).

+## Day 6 - CSS and Cryptohashes

+### CSS - CSS

+Cascading Style Sheets
+- Separates how things look (CSS) from what things say (HTML) and how things change (JS).
+- Enterprise projects often use CSS meta-languages, for example SCSS
+- name{} styles an element tag
+- .name{} styles a class, i.e. <tag class="name">
+- #name{} styles an id, i.e. <tag id="name">
+- You can also style inline, i.e. <ta style="">

+ ### Cryptohashes

+ Users often reuse passwords.
+If a hacker accesses a server's password database, they should access be able to see your password.
+If they do, they could assume that your email/password combination would work on other sites as well.

+ Cryptohashes protect against this and other security vulnerabilities.

+ Instead of storing your password, the server stores evidence about your password.
+As a simple example, all passwords can be treated as numbers.
+The server could store whether or not your password "number" is ever or odd.
+When your log in, the server could compare the evenness of your supplied password to the stored evenness in the password database.
+Obviously this is a bad example because everyother password would have the correct evenness (often called parity), so it would be easy to guess a matching password.
+Modern crypto hashes are much more complicated.

+ Desired attributes of a cryptohash:
+ - Deterministic
+ - Irreversible
+ - Collision Avoidance
+ - Always the same length
+ - Salt

 ## The Sprint
 What to do in the Sprint